-When you have a baby it’s easy to wonder how someone so small could acquire quite so many things that completely take over your house!
+Speaking from experience, when you have a baby it’s easy to wonder how someone so small could acquire quite so many things that completely take over your house!

 Diapers, changing tables, clothes, toys, bouncers, high chairs…the list goes on.

-And many parents will tell you that unless you are careful and selective, you will end up spending a huge amount of money buying baby gear that you don’t really need.
+We can vouch first-hand that unless you are careful and selective, you will end up spending a huge amount of money buying baby gear that you don’t really need.

 To help save you money and avoid clutter, it’s helpful to learn from other parents and listen to their experiences with common baby gear, so you can decide what you and your child really need vs those nice-to-haves that won’t get much use and will just collect dust sitting unused in your house.

-There is nothing to say you absolutely must buy a changing table for your baby, but it’s worth saying a lot of parents find them to be very useful during their baby’s first year or two.
+There is nothing to say you absolutely must buy a changing table for your baby, but it’s worth saying a lot of parents (ourselves included) find them to be very useful during their baby’s first year or two.

 Changing tables are universally popular with parents because they offer several advantages, including: